davidfauth/Neo4jH3/Documentation.md

 Returns a list of H3 cell IDs (as a LONG) corresponding to the provided point at the specified resolution.

 ### Error conditions
-If geographyExpr is of type STRING and the value is either an invalid WKT or does not represent a point, the function returns -1
+If geographyExpr is of type STRING and the value is either an invalid WKT or does not represent a LINESTRING, the function returns -1

 If resolutionExpr is smaller than 0 or larger than 15, the function returns -2